 The "normal range" is so broad that it's practically meaningless, though.
 For the 1,25 dihydroxyvitamin D test it's 42 to 165 picomoles per liter (pmol/L).
-You can assume that, unless you spend a significant amount of time in the sun most days, then you are vitamin D deficient.
+You can assume that, unless you spend a significant amount of time in the sun most days, you are most likely vitamin D deficient.

 Vitamin D3 Intake

-The current dietary guidelines still recommend 400 IU of vitamin D, but the research now available clearly shows that number is way too low.
-The minimum recommended daily intake should be
+The current dietary guidelines still recommend 400 IU of vitamin D daily, but the research now available clearly shows that number is way too low.
+The minimum recommended daily intake should be: